Yaachaka/C_book_solutions/Chap09_Functions/knkcch09readme.txt

 Play again? n
 Wins: 2 Losses: 1

-Write your program as three functions: main, roll_dice. and play_game.
+Write your program as three functions: main, roll_dice and play_game.
 Here are the prototypes for the latter two functions:

 	int roll_dice(void) ;